AOSC-Dev/aoscc/2017/README.md

 As usual, AOSCC 2017 will be a three-day event...

 - Day 1: Community project and progression reports, planning, polls.
-- Day 2: Project and progression report, and community member talks.
+- Day 2: Project and progression report, and free talks.
 - Day 3: Community project workshops.

 Here below are the most up-to-date daily schedules for AOSCC 2017, the